My child has gone vegetarian or vegan… what should I cook?

 Iron

-To maximise the uptake of iron, eat it in conjunction with vitamin C which might be some orange juice with breakfast, or an apple with lunch or parsley/red pepper or lemon juice with dinner.
+To maximise the uptake of iron, eat iron-rich foods in conjunction with vitamin C, which might look like some orange juice with breakfast, or an apple with lunch or parsley/red pepper or lemon juice with dinner.
+Baobab powder or Amla are two superfoods that help with the absorption and uptake on plant-based iron food sources.

 Calcium

-Calcium is an essential mineral for building strong bones and teeth and also helps kids sleep well.
+Calcium is an essential mineral for building strong bones and teeth and it also helps kids to sleep well.
 A 200ml glass of cow’s milk contains 240mg of calcium and so does fortified oat milk.
-However, many plant-based milks do not contain much calcium at all, so always plump for an oat based one if your child likes to drink milk.
+However, many plant-based milks do not contain much calcium at all, so always plump for a calcium-enriched milk alternative if your child doesn’t have animal-based milk.

-The coconut and cashew nut yoghurts contain no calcium and almond contains a little and soya milk is quite a good source.
+Unless they are fortified, the coconut and cashew nut yoghurts do not contain any calcium.
+The almond yoghurts contain a little calcium, and soya milk is quite a good source of calcium.

-Oats, almonds, ground almonds, almond butter, tahini and chia seeds are some of the best calcium sources as well as broccoli, spinach, okra, figs and tofu.
-If you need to supplement we recommend ½ teaspoon of Lifestream Calcium which is made from algae and also contains some other trace minerals.
+Oats, almonds, ground almonds, almond butter, baobab, moringa, poppy seeds, tahini and chia seeds are some of the best calcium sources, as well as broccoli, spinach, okra, figs and tofu.
+If you need to supplement, I recommend algae-based calcium, which also contains some other trace minerals.

 Iodine

 Iodine is critical for a healthy metabolism, for growth and also for learning and development.
-It’s an important nutrient for thyroid health and without enough iodine over time a child can develop hypothyroidism.
-This can manifest in symptoms like fatigue, weight gain, thinning hair, being cold all the time and constipation.
+It’s an important nutrient for thyroid health and without enough iodine, over time a child can develop hypothyroidism.
+This can manifest in symptoms like fatigue, weight gain, thinning hair, feeling cold all the time and constipation.
 Too much iodine and it can make you very ill too.

-If a child is not eating fish or dairy products, then Nori seaweed wraps, Itsu seaweed sheets or seaweed condiment sprinkle added to beans stews and tomato sauces a few times a week is a good idea.
-Quite a few of the new vegan milks have are fortified with iodine in the form of iodised salt so if your child is drinking lots of these then scale back on the seaweed consumption.
-Seagreens make seaweed-based iodine rich supplements if you feel your child needs topping up.
+If a child is not eating fish or dairy products, then nori seaweed wraps, seaweed sheets or seaweed flakes added to bean stews and tomato sauces a few times a week is a good idea.
+Quite a few of the new vegan milks are fortified with iodine, so if your child is drinking lots of these, then scale back on the seaweed consumption.

 Zinc

-Zinc is essential for a strong immune system, for growth, for a healthy digestion and for developing a sense of taste and smell.
-It is also a critical nutrient for learning and memory.
-Puberty is a time when kids need a huge amount of zinc and they can become depleted very easily.
-Signs zinc is dipping is if your child complains of a sore tummy, becomes less interested in food, seeks out strong tasting foods like chilli and spices and picks up infections more easily.
-A zinc deficiency is also often implicated in those with eating disorders and may be the precursor to a change in relationship with food.
+Zinc is essential for a strong immune system, for growth, for healthy digestion and for an acute sense of taste and smell.
+It is also a critical nutrient for learning, memory and mood regulation.
+Puberty is a time when kids need a huge amount of zinc and they can become depleted very easily – especially if they adopt a plant-based diet at this point.

 It’s easier for a vegetarian child to consume zinc than vegan kids as it is plentiful in dairy and eggs.
 Whereas vegans need to rely on wholegrains, nuts and seeds and there is also a little zinc in maple syrup, potatoes, green beans and kale.
-Supplementation for those low in zinc should be around 15mg daily.
-I recommend Super Zinc from Metabolics, which is easy to add to food and drink.
+Pumpkin seeds are a vegan’s best friend when it comes to zinc.

 Vitamin B12

-Vitamin B12 is essential for our energy, immunity and central nervous system function, and without enough kids can get tired, pale and breathless.
+Vitamin B12 is essential for our energy, immunity and central nervous system function, and without enough vitamin B12 kids can get tired, pale and breathless.
+They can faint easily and have difficulty concentrating.
 A B12 deficiency may be the reason why a child becomes a fussy eater as it can affect digestion and appetite.
-It may also affect learning and kids developing slower than expected.
-A B12 deficiency can also cause almost any psychiatric symptom, from anxiety, to panic, to depression and even hallucinations and intrusive thoughts.
+It may also affect learning, and kids may develop more slowly than expected.
+A B12 deficiency can also mimic almost any psychiatric symptom, from anxiety and panic to OCD, depression, and even hallucinations and intrusive thoughts.

 Breakfast Strategies

-- If you usually end up rushing breakfast in the morning, then aim to wake up 10 minutes early and cook up a feast of porridges, eggs, scrambled tofu, wholemeal toast slathered with nut butters, hummus or guacamole.
+- If you usually end up always rushing breakfast in the morning, then aim to wake up 10 minutes early and cook up a feast of porridge, eggs, scrambled tofu, wholemeal toast slathered with nut butters, hummus or guacamole.

 - Eating protein and fibre at breakfast are the best ways to keep them full up until lunch.